 Parents As Social Resources

 Do your kids turn to you for advice and support?
-Do they feel comfortable in doing that?
+Do they feel comfortable doing that?
 Can you even tell if they feel comfortable?
-When kids feel comfortable reaching out to their parents for advice and support, then they know their parents are approachable and available when they have something serious to talk discuss.
+When kids feel comfortable reaching out to their parents for advice and support, they know their parents are approachable and available when they have something serious to discuss.
 What qualities are necessary to make this come about?

 Yours for Better Parenting.